MewMewPewPew/cart253/topics/variation-jam/README.md

 also takes aways the images & .gifs of *The lovers* & *The magician* if revealed before. *The tower* is the losing endgame and is represented it by that because it annonces a bad omen.
 A cycle of self-fulfilling prophecy of destruction caused by denial.
 The methaphore here is that no matter how you build or try to fix something (like a tower), it is bound to fall if the foundations are wrong.
 >* If *The Sun* is paired: A cropped and + sized image of the card appears with the text: "You Win ! :)".
 Contrary to *The tower*, it is the winning endgame and is represented by *The sun* because this card means success, joy, fun & abundance.
 Comparing oneself to the sun's radiance, strengh and freedom or being blessed by it's warmth as a positive interpretation.

+**without proper optimization, the program runs a bit slow :(

 ### *Sound* variation
 The third variation changes our senses.
 This time, the visuals are made different with more industrial and realistic images and styling.
 The cards are now on & off switch buttons that when clicked instead play 8 various sounds.
  * Instruction: